Skip to main content

 stk deploy infra

-1. Login to your Account with the stk login command.
+1. Log in to your account with the stk login command.

 Usage